What are the possible side effects of LENVIMA® (lenvatinib)?

 - increased protein in your urine (proteinuria): Proteinuria is a common side effect of LENVIMA and can be serious.
-Your health care provider should check your urine for protein before and during your treatment with LENVIMA.
-If you develop protein in your urine, your health care provider may decrease your dose of LENVIMA or stop your treatment
+Your healthcare provider should check your urine for protein before and during your treatment with LENVIMA.

-- an opening in the wall of your stomach or intestines (perforation) or an abnormal connection between 2 parts of your gastrointestinal tract (fistula): Get emergency medical help right away if you have severe stomach (abdomen) pain
+- an opening in the wall of your stomach or intestines (perforation) or an abnormal connection between two or more body parts (fistula): Get emergency medical help right away if you have severe stomach (abdomen) pain.

-- changes in the electrical activity of your heart called QT prolongation: QT prolongation can cause irregular heartbeats that can be life-threatening.
-Your health care provider will do blood tests during your treatment with LENVIMA to check the levels of potassium, magnesium, and calcium in your blood, and check the electrical activity of your heart with an ECG
+- changes in the electrical activity of your heart called QT prolongation: QT prolongation can cause irregular heartbeats that can be life threatening.
+Your healthcare provider will do blood tests before and during your treatment with LENVIMA to check the levels of potassium, magnesium, and calcium in your blood, and may check the electrical activity of your heart with an ECG.

-- low levels of blood calcium (hypocalcemia): Your health care provider will check your blood calcium levels during treatment with LENVIMA and may tell you to take a calcium supplement if your calcium levels are low.
+- low levels of blood calcium (hypocalcemia): Your healthcare provider will check your blood calcium levels during treatment with LENVIMA and may tell you to take a calcium supplement if your calcium levels are low.

 - severe and persistent nose bleeds

 - vomiting blood

 - red or black (looks like tar) stools

 - blood in your urine